hyosung11/Launch-School/Courses/journal.md

 11:56 I spent hours on that single problem from the study group to now.

 13:38 Doing the repetitions on the small problems.
 Time to take a short break and move to the dining room table.

+16:41 How long have I been working on how many problems?
+Yikes, I didn't keep track of the last commit.
+Commit after each solution to keep track of how long it takes, but is that mastery-based?
+It's not not mastery-based in that mastery-based learning doesn't state that you can't keep track of time.

+17:20 About 40 minutes on After Midnight Part 1.

+17:30 Read through and copied the code for After Midnight 2 and that took ten minutes.

+17:58 Finished Double Char Part 1 before dinner.

+19:38 Working on Double Char Part 2 for a long time.
+Now, it's time to put the kids to bed.

+19:40 I do think I am building fluency and figuring out more quickly how to fix my mistakes.
+Eyes are tired right now though.